vercel/next.js/examples/fb-like-chat-tab/README.md

 [![Deploy to now](https://deploy.now.sh/static/button.svg)](https://deploy.now.sh/?repo=https://github.com/zeit/next.js/tree/master/examples/fb-like-chat-tab)

- # A basic example showcasing facebook like chat tabs which are persistent across variuos links, using Next.js
+ # A basic example showcasing facebook like chat tabs which are persistent across various links, using Next.js

  ## How to use